 The first Monday morning is essentially orientation and badge distribution for both Broadlawns and Mercy.
 There is no real formal introduction to the Ob/Gyn clerkship or to their EMR, but you'll figure it out as you go.
 During your six-week rotation you and your two classmates will spend most of your time at Broadlawns Medical Center.
 You will spend two weeks, however, as the "outside block" student, during which you will spend part of certain days at various other locations.
-It will be important for you to recognize and clarify which two of the six weeks you will be on the "outside block" so you know where to show up and when.
+It will be important for you to recognize and clarify which two of the six weeks you will be on the "outside block", so you know where to show up and when.

-While on the "outside block," you will likely spend Mondays with a Gyn-Onc surgeon (Dr. Elg) in the OR at Methodist.
-You will likely spend Tuesday mornings with a perinatologist (Dr. Mandsager) either at his Perinatal Diagnostic Clinic, or on the OB unit with him at Mercy.
-On Wednesday mornings you will spend time with fertility specialists Drs.
-Cooper and Young at their clinic.
-It is the only other fertility center in Iowa outside UIHC.
+While on "Outside block," you will likely spend Mondays with a Gyn-Onc surgeon (Dr. Elg) in the OR at Methodist.
+You will likely spend Tuesday mornings with a perinatologist either at their Perinatal Diagnostic Clinic, or on the Ob unit with them.
+On Wednesday mornings you will spend time with fertility specialists at their clinic.
 It is important to communicate directly with these physicians or their office staff the day prior to make sure to let them know you are coming.
 There are instructions for who to call, when to call them, and where to report in the binder that they give you on the first day of the rotation.
 Most of this time is spent shadowing.
 "Outside block" is great time for catching up with studying for shelf or just relax and do stuff that's outside of med school.
-You'll go back to a couple OB or Gyn days during "outside block" so be sure to check your schedule.
+You'll go back to a couple OB or Gyn days during outside block so be sure to check your schedule.

-While at Broadlawns, there are morning rounds every day at the Family Birthing Center with the attending on-call.
+While at Broadlawns, there are morning rounds every day at the family birthing center with the attending on-call.
 You're expected show up between 6 - 6:30 AM and pre-round with your resident.
 Mondays and Fridays are usually OB clinic days, morning and afternoon.
 Ask your resident what time to meet up for pre-round.
 Tuesday mornings are the scheduled OR day for C-sections or GYN procedures.
 Tuesday afternoon is often spent studying if the procedures are all finished for the day.
-Thursday mornings are colposcopy clinics, and Thursday afternoons are scheduled lectures with Dr. Lindell.
+Wednesday is GYN clinic, morning and afternoon.
+Thursday mornings are colposcopy clinics, and Thursday afternoons are scheduled lectures.
 Of course, if you are on-call for that particular day, you will accompany the resident and Attending to the Family Birthing Unit to deliver any babies or attend to other emergent problems.
-Each day you have a catered breakfast lecture at 7:30 AM and a catered lunch lecture at 12:00 PM in the conference room in the basement of the main hospital (Ingersoll Conference Room).
+Each day you have a catered breakfast lecture at 0730 and a catered lunch lecture at 1200 in the conference room in the basement of the main hospital (Ingersoll Conference Room).